syedumerahmedcode/strategy-pattern/README.md

 The **scenario used in this project** is as follows:

 We have a simulation program that simulates the a coin flipper and returns and return heads 50% of the time and tails 50% of the time.
 Now, we want to write the results of the coin flip in different forms such as either writing it on the terminal, saving the result in a CSV file or in a memory.
+In other words, we have **different strategies** to display the results in **different classes** and we want to use them as per the need of the program.

 This is solved using Strategy pattern.
-We create a _Writer_ Interface which defines the method definition `write()` as follows:
+We create a `Writer` Interface which defines the method definition `write()` as follows:

 ```java